 What powers of investigation do we have?

-During an investigation, we have powers under the Public Guardian Act 2014 to:
+During an investigation, we have substantial investigative powers under the Public Guardian Act 2014 to:

 - gain access to any relevant information necessary for the investigation including medical and financial information

-- issue a written notice ordering a person who has been uncooperative to attend at a stated time and place, give information, answer questions and produce documents
+- issue a written notice for a person to attend at a stated time and place, give information, answer questions and produce documents

-- execute a warrant to remove an adult who is at immediate risk of harm because of abuse, neglect or exploitation.
+- applying to QCAT for a warrant to enter a place to remove the adult who is suspected to be at immediate risk of harm because of abuse, neglect or exploitation.

 The purpose of an investigation is to identify the vulnerable person’s ability to make decisions about the issue, the level of risk, any decision-making arrangements and what possible action is needed to protect the adult.
 The Public Guardian does not conduct criminal investigations.
-We will gather evidence to determine whether the allegations can be substantiated on the balance of probabilities.
+We will gather information to determine whether the allegations can be substantiated on the balance of probabilities.

 The Public Guardian will cease an investigation upon an adult’s death and will not commence an investigation relating to a deceased adult with impaired decision-making capacity, unless there is an overriding public interest to commence or continue the investigation.
 Our decision on whether there is an overriding public interest would be informed by things like: